Paul Gauguin: Marquesas Islands

 In fact, his Marquesas work for the most part can only be distinguished from his Tahiti work by experts or by their dates, paintings such as Two Women remaining uncertain in their location.
 For Anna Szech, what distinguishes them is their repose and melancholy, albeit containing elements of disquiet.
 Thus, in the second of two versions of Cavaliers sur la Plage (Riders on the Beach), gathering clouds and foamy breakers suggest an impending storm while the two distant figures on grey horses echo similar figures in other paintings that are taken to symbolise death.

 Gauguin chose to paint landscapes, still lifes, and figure studies at this time, with an eye to Vollard's clientele, avoiding the primitive and lost paradise themes of his Tahiti paintings.
 But there is a significant trio of pictures from this last period that suggest deeper concerns.
 The first two of these are Jeune fille à l'éventail (Young Girl with Fan) and Le Sorcier d'Hiva Oa (Marquesan Man in a Red Cape).
 The model for Jeune fille was the red-headed Tohotaua, the daughter of a chieftain on a neighbouring island.
 The portrait appears to have been taken from a portrait photograph of Tohotaua by Louis Grelet that Vernier later sent to Vollard.
-The model for Le sorcier may have been Haapuani, an accomplished dancer as well as a feared magician, who was a close friend of Gauguin's and, according to Bengt Danielsson, married to Tohotau.
+The model for Le sorcier may have been Haapuani, an accomplished dancer as well as a feared magician, who was a close friend of Gauguin's and, according to Bengt Danielsson, married to Tohotaua.
 Szech notes that the white colour of Tohotau's dress is a symbol of power and death in Polynesian culture, the sitter doing duty for a Maohi culture as a whole threatened with extinction.
 Le Sorcier appears to have been executed at the same time and depicts a long-haired young man wearing an exotic red cape.
 The androgynous nature of the image has attracted critical attention, giving rise to speculation that Gauguin intended to depict a māhū (i.e. a third gender person) rather than a taua or priest.
-The third picture of the trio is the mysterious and beautiful Contes barbares (Primitive Tales) featuring Tohotau again at the right.
+The third picture of the trio is the mysterious and beautiful Contes barbares (Primitive Tales) featuring Tohotaua again at the right.
 The left figure is Jacob Meyer de Haan, a painter friend of Gauguin's from their Pont-Aven days who had died a few years previously, while the middle figure is again androgynous, identified by some as Haapuani.
 The Buddha-like pose and the lotus blossoms suggests to Elizabeth Childs that the picture is a meditation on the perpetual cycle of life and the possibility of rebirth.
 As these paintings reached Vollard after Gauguin's sudden death, nothing is known about Gauguin's intentions in their execution.